1,000+ Opportunities

 org

-Based on current listing details, eligibility includes: EMS organizations meeting eligibility requirements pursuant to 4765-5-02 of the Ohio Administrative Code; applicants must create an account in the EMS Grants Management System.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: EMS organizations meeting eligibility requirements pursuant to 4765-5-02 of the Ohio Administrative Code; applicants must create an account in the EMS Grants Management System.
+Confirm the full requirements in the official notice before applying.

-The current target date is April 1, 2027.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Ohio EMS Grants Program (Priority One, Supplemental, and Priority 2-5 Research) are due April 1, 2027.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.